 Learn More About Fat Removal Without Surgery

 Each CoolSculpting treatment will take around 35 minutes per session, and the fat freezing technology will continue to work after you leave the office.
-The full effects of your procedure will become visible in up to two to four months after you complete this non-invasive treatment.
+The full effects of your procedure will become visible in two to four months after you complete this non-invasive treatment.
 To get started reducing your areas of unwanted fat, contact The Medspa West Hartford.
-Nusbaum Medical Centers of New JersCall us at 860-272-6245 (973) 998-9833 or use our easy online form to set up your free initial CoolSculpting consultation today.
+Call us at 860-272-6245 or use our easy online form to set up your free initial CoolSculpting consultation today.